megshithakur1/Random-Quote-Generator/README.md

 2. User Story: Press a button to tweet out a quote.</br >

-Below is the screenshot of the application: </br >
+Below is the screenshot of the application </br >

 ![My picture](https://github.com/megshithakur1/Random-Quote-Generator/blob/master/Screenshots/2.png)